Ayawaso East

 Ayawaso East is one of the constituencies represented in the Parliament of Ghana.
 It elects one Member of Parliament (MP) by the first past the post system of election.
 The Ayawaso East constituency is located in the Accra Metropolitan Area of the Greater Accra Region of Ghana.
+It covers suburbs such as Nima, Maamobi, Accra New Town and adjoining communities.

 Boundaries

 The seat is located entirely within the Accra Metropolitan Area of the Greater Accra Region of Ghana.